Grant writing resources, management and technology training, and population research: tools and support for the Spokane regional nonprofit community.

 An easy way to search for government grants

-Each year, the City of Spokane invests over thirteen million dollars to foster economic development in services and housing to support extremely low to moderate income citizens, and to build neighborhoods.
+The City of Spokane invests over thirteen million dollars to foster economic development in services and housing to support extremely low to moderate income citizens and to build neighborhoods.
+The Neighborhood Community Development Program works through neighborhood councils

 Demographics Now includes neighborhood demographics, interactive maps, and more.